DataSystemsGroupUT/dataeng/MongoDB.md

 ---
 #### Hash Sharding

-- MongoDB apples a MD5 hash on the key when a hash shard key is used:
+- MongoDB applies a MD5 hash on the key when a hash shard key is used:
   - Hash Shard Key(deviceId) = MD5(deviceId)
   - Ensures data is distributed randomly within the range of MD5 values